Moremar/IT_tutorials/CyberSecurity/Security/Windows.md

 The `Service` tab lets us start and stop Windows services.
 This contains the same information as `services.msc`, the services management console.
+The same info can be displayed in the terminal with the command `sc qc <SERVICE_NAME>`.
+It shows the binary used by the service and the account used to start the service.
+Services information can be seen in the Registry as well, they all have a folder under `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LocalKdc`.

 The `Users` tab shows all users connected to the machine, and the processes they are running.
 We can disconnect a user (lock the session) or sign off a user (close the session).